AaronWatson2975/AndroidPython3/README.md

 # AndroidPython3
-This is everything you need to run Python files on Android
+This is everything you need to run Python on Android